Expertium/expertium.github.io/LearningSteps.md

 # Let's get learning steps wrong! (it's very easy)

 Let's just preface this by saying that **15m**, **20m** or **30m** is ideal both with FSRS and with the old algorithm too.
-But who cares about what is ideal or optimal?
+But who cares about what is "ideal" or "optimal"?
 We're here to get things WRONG!
-Without further ado, here are 12 ways to get the learning steps in Anki wrong:
+Here are 12 ways to get the learning steps in Anki wrong:

 1) **​2d**.
 This can cause the interval for Hard to be longer than the interval for Good.
 2) **1d**.
 Believe it or not, this also can cause the same problem as above, because it can somehow turn Hard into 2d, don't ask how.